microsoft/AcademicContent/docs/content/event-content.md

 A selection of workshops to run at events

-### A Workshop to host a students resume live on an Azure App Service.
+### :spider_web: A Workshop to host a students resume live on an Azure App Service.
 (I have conducted this workshop atleast 6 times.
 Approx time needed for the successful completion of this workshop - 4hrs minimum)

 #### Need for such event?